Tech Talk

 • Ongoing security updates

-Once both end, the device becomes functionally obsolete.
+Once both end, the device becomes obsolete.

 • Missing new macOS features